sotaoi/sotaoi/README.md

 # THIS IS A SIMPLE WORK IN PROGRESS BLOG DEMO FOR ALPHA

-# Will have:

-## 1. Implementations for: Vue, Angular

-## 2. Handling of validation on both client and api; API implementation with Swagger, alongside:

-1. Implementation with Joi on top of hapi.js
-2. Implementation with Express
-3. Implementation with Laravel
-4. Implementation with Koa

 # Starting up

 ## Setting up the applciation